Why We Started the #ThankADoctor Movement

 Since February, we have collected thank yous from patients to doctors all over the country.
 Our goal is to collect 1,000, with at least one from every state.
 Patients have written thank yous to doctors who lent an ear when it was needed most.
 They have thanked doctors who saved the lives of loved ones and doctors who fixed up a sprain or a cut.
 It’s the big things and the little things that doctors do to keep us healthy.

-How can you help?
-Click here to submit your own doctor thank you.
 Let’s show doctors we care.
 It’s the least we can do for a group of people who give us so much.
+Read patient thank you notes to real doctors in our #ThankADoctor Gallery.